UG vs GmbH: a comparison of legal forms

 Conclusion and recommendations

-The choice between UG and GmbH mainly depends on your individual needs, financial capabilities, and goals as a founder.
-While both legal forms limit liability to the company’s assets, they differ in several key aspects that should be carefully considered.
+Whether a UG or a GmbH makes more sense mainly depends on how much capital is available, how quickly the business is expected to grow, and what kind of external impression you need.
+While both legal forms limit liability to the company’s assets, they differ in several key aspects that you should weigh carefully.

 Summary of the main differences:

-• The UG allows for a cost-effective entry with a minimum share capital of only 1 euro but is obliged to retain 25% of its annual profit as reserves.
+- UG allows a cost-effective entry (minimum share capital is 1 euro), but obliged to retain 25% of its annual profit as reserves

-• The GmbH requires a higher minimum capital of 25,000 euros but enjoys better creditworthiness and a higher reputation with banks and business partners.
+- GmbH requires a minimum capital of 25,000 euros, better creditworthiness and reputation is higher

-• The GmbH offers more flexibility in profit distribution and permits contributions in kind, whereas the UG can only be founded with cash contributions.
+- GmbH offers more flexibility in profit distribution, permits contributions in kind

-• Both companies limit private liability, but in case of violations of duties, there is the possibility of piercing the corporate veil.
+- Both companies limit private liability, in case of violations of duties - a possibility of piercing the corporate veil

 Recommendation for founders